Gonen Ben Itzhak: Social and political activism

 Ben Itzhak is part of the struggle against "The Gas Plan", the decision made by the Israeli government, in August 2015, to regulate the natural gas industry in the country.
 He was arrested during a protest near Prime Minister Benjamin Netanyahu's office.
 On 6 October 2008, he was arrested in Beit She'an for obstructing the prime minister's convoy.
 He took part in protests against the attorney general, Avichai Mandelblit.

-Ben Itzhak is a member of "Israel Yekara Lanu" (Israel is Dear to Us), which fights against the cost of living in Israel.
+Ben Itzhak is a member of "Israel Yekara Lanu" (a pun that can mean both Israel is Dear to Us and Israel is Expensive for Us), which fights against the cost of living in Israel.

 In 2019, Ben Itzhak joined the "Eretz Hadasha" (New Country) party which ran in the general elections.
 In January 2021 he announced he was joining the Telem political party led by Moshe Ya'alon.

 In 2020, Ben Itzhak was listed in TheMarker's list of the 100 most influential people in Israel.